 Allocation of resources

-Lead for this data management task will be with OWI, co-lead with RWTH, though all partners are involved in the compliance of the DMP.
+Lead for this data management task will be with TUE, though all partners are involved in the compliance of the DMP.
 The partners deliver datasets and metadata produced or collected in IDEALFUEL according to the rules described in the Annex 1.
-The project coordinator and in particular the Technical coordinator are central players in the implementation of the DMP and will track the compliance of the rules as documented in this DMP.
+The project coordinator will lead the implementation of the DMP and track the compliance of the rules as documented in this DMP.
 The IDEALFUEL project partners have covered the costs for data FAIR in their budget estimations.
-The long term preservation of datasets has been secured via our internal communication platform EMDESK for up to eight years after the project is finished.

 Data security